kumkee/jwtelm/README.md

 ### Frontend

 1. Navigate to the `frontend` directory.
-2. Build the Elm app for production by running `make build`.
+2. Build the Elm app for production by running `make`.
 3. Serve the compiled Elm app by running `python -m http.server 8000` in the same directory.

-Note that `make` is for production and `elm reactor` is for reviewing.
+- Note that `make` is for production and `elm reactor` is for reviewing.

-The frontend should now be accessible at `http://localhost:8000`.
+- The frontend should now be accessible at `http://localhost:8000`.

 ## Demo

 You can try out a live demo of `jwtelm` at https://kumkee.github.io/jwtelm/.
 The backend of the live demo is hosted on [Deta Space](https://deta.space/).
 Login credentials for the demo are
-1. `johndoe` with password "secret"
+1. `johndoe` with password "secret" or
 2. `kumkee` with password "0123456789"

 ## Contributing